Important: Policy for Repeating Courses has Changed

 - You need to attend the first class session if you're still on the waitlist by the beginning of the semester.
 For an online class, you should email the instructor.

-Students who have errors preventing registration such as an outstanding balance, unmet prerequisites, time conflicts, already being registered in a different section of the same course, or overload issues will not be added into the class from the waitlist until the error is resolved.
+Students who have errors preventing registration such as an outstanding balance, unmet prerequisites, conflicts with another class, or overload issues will not be added into a class from the waitlist even if space is available in the class.
+These students will remain on the waitlist—even if space becomes available in the class—until the error preventing registration is corrected.

 After the last day to add without the instructor’s signature, the faculty control who is registered from the waitlist.
 Please refer to the Academic Calendar for this date.
 Students are not automatically added into classes from the waitlist after the last day to add without the instructor's signature.
 To add a waitlisted class after the last day to add without the instructor’s signature students will need to submit an Add/Drop Form (PDF) with the instructor’s signature to the Admissions and Records Office on the Fremont campus or the Student Services Center on the Newark campus.